fpkg-project/fpkg/README.md

 # fpkg
-fpkg is a package management that enables portable applications to seamlessly share libraries
+fpkg is a package management system that enables portable applications to seamlessly share libraries with zero runtime overhead for the applications.